Home BelgiumYour Lengthy Sightseeing Guide to Leuven, Belgium

 Cafes in Leuven Belgium

-After my first few attractions, I decided to stop in for a coffee at one of the dozens of cafes in Leuven that had been recommended to me, many found on Parijsstraat.
-This particular cafe had appeared on both of my lists and with a name like Koffie Onan, it stuck in my mind.
+After my first few attractions, I decided to stop in for a coffee at one of the dozens of cafes in Leuven that had been recommended to me, many of which are found on Parijsstraat.
+This particular cafe had appeared on both of my lists, and with a name like Koffie Onan, it stuck in my mind.

 Groot Begijnhof